Yacht Crew Training: Winds Of Change On The Horizon

 Modern Innovations Introduced

-• Simulators: Enhanced use of simulators for training and assessment.
+• Use of simulators enhanced for the purpose of training and assessing.

-• Digital Chartwork: Assessment will focus exclusively on ECS/ECDIS systems.
+• Evaluation will zero in solely on ECS/ECDIS systems.

-• Digital Training Records: Trainees will upload evidence of their progress to digital platforms.
+• Trainees will upload proof of their advancement to digital platforms.

 Keeping You Informed

-Download the Bluewater App now to stay up to date with the latest advancements in yacht crew training and beyond.
+Now download the Bluewater App to keep yourself updated with the latest progress in yacht crew training and beyond.